fyodorvi/kubectlpf/README.md

 # Kubectlpf

-A small utility to do batch forwarding for kubectl pods.
+A small cli utility to do batch forwarding for kubectl pods.
 With auto-restart feature if pod appears to be dead.

 ## Installation